The Balcony (Manet): Reception

-Manet kept the painting until his death in 1883, hanging it near his painting of Olympia.
+He kept the painting until his death in 1883, hanging it near his painting of Olympia.
 It was bought from the sale of Manet's estate in February 1884 by Gustave Caillebotte, who paid 3,000 francs.
 Caillebotte displayed it in a prominent position in his house at Gennevilliers.
 On his death in 1894, Caillebotte's will left the painting, with other works, to the French state.
 It was displayed at the Musée du Luxembourg from 1896 to 1929, then at the Musée du Louvre until 1986 (from 1947, at the Galerie nationale du Jeu de Paume).
 It was transferred to the Musée d'Orsay in 1986.

-Surrealist René Magritte painted Perspective II: Manet's Balcony in 1950, a commentary on the present work.
+René Magritte painted Perspective II: Manet's Balcony in 1950, a commentary on the work.
 On the balcony are four coffins (one "seated") in place of the four people.
 Michel Foucault said of Magritte's painting, "C'est bien cette limite de la vie et de la mort, de la lumière et de l'obscurité, qui est là, manifestée par ces trois personnages" (It is this limit of life and death, of light and darkness, which is there, manifested by these three characters).
 Magritte told Foucault, "For me the setting of The Balcony offered a suitable place to put coffins.
 The 'mechanism' at work here might form the object of a learned explanation, which I am unable to provide.
 The explanation would be valid, indeed beyond question, but that would not make it any less mysterious."